If you’re reading this, you might be in need of some motivation to lose weight.

-So make sure you bookmark this article or save it in Pocket because this is gonna be the last article you ever need for weight loss motivation.
+So make sure you bookmark this article because this is gonna be the last article you ever need for weight loss motivation.

-You know how it goes.
+You know how the story goes.
 That ONE thing happens and you get super motivated to make changes.

 Maybe you saw some friends at work losing weight, or you came across some inspiring images on Instagram.

 You decide to start going to the gym again.
 Give up junk food and desserts.
 No more snacking throughout the day.

 It feels so good to be making the changes you’ve put off for so long but the inevitable happens.

 Out of nowhere, all these changes seem tough.